-Here’s how to be more patient in these situations: In order to avoid this type of stress, think small-picture.
-Split your project up into smaller goals so you have a better idea of what you’ve accomplished over a certain period of time.
-Be sure to formulate realistic goals that you can achieve in a shorter period of time (in less than one to two weeks time).
+Here’s how to be more patient in these situations: To avoid this type of stress, think small picture.
+Split your project up into smaller goals so you have a better idea of what you’ve accomplished over a certain period.
+Be sure to formulate realistic goals that you can achieve in a shorter period (in less than one to two weeks).

 Don’t be afraid to tally up your wins here and there every time you reach one of your intermediate goals.
 This way you’ll enjoy a small feeling of success and be motivated to work towards your next objective.

-Wether trying to learn patience or planning a work project: try not to see setbacks as a personal defeat.
+Whether trying to learn patience or planning a work project: try not to see setbacks as a personal defeat.
 Instead, think about the positives you can take from them.
-Setbacks can help you gain valuable experience and insight, which helps you to develop as person and emerge stronger.
+Setbacks can help you gain valuable experience and insight, which helps you to develop as a person and emerge stronger.

-For example, receiving negative feedback on your project gives you the opportunity to review and improve on your own concept.
+For example, receiving negative feedback on your project allows you to review and improve on your concept.
 In the end, you might end up doing a much better job on it than you expected.